mwinters0/hnjobs/README.md

 ## Scoring rules FAQ
 - `text_missing` rules match if the regex fails.
 Use this to influence the score if a word is missing from a listing.
 - `why` and `why_not` tags are optional.
-I like to analyze my past decisions whenever I watch my credit score drop. 🤷  These will become visible in the TUI eventually.
+I like to analyze my past decisions whenever I watch my credit score drop.
+🤷  These will become visible in the TUI eventually.
+- `colorize` is an optional boolean.
+Set to false if you don't want this rule to be colorized in the display.

 ## Styling
 If you hate orange, you can edit your config file to use one of the built-in themes: `material` or